Comments

 Wow, Elliot, I really didn't expect this one.
 I hope you are well.
 Let's heal our world.

-I dealt with a whole lot of people like Gene over a pretty good amount of time.
-I lived with my uncle, older disabled people in a subsidized apartment building, an aging landlord in a mansion in Renton, and an eccentric aging mathematician in Berkeley and I realize now that it was turning me in to a miserable insane person.
+Gene was simply in a lot of pain and didn't respond well to dealing with someone in their own world who didn't know how to respond to it.
+Like you said, he was a good guy at heart.

-Part of how we ended up in that situation was the lack of community institutions in this society.
-Baby Boomers had the capital to put seniors in care centers.
-After two economic crunches in a row, Boomers themselves are just left to stay wherever they can go, inevitably clashing with younger people.
-I didn't have the perspective to realize that was what was happening at the time.
+I think this shared experience is a big reason why so many millenials support radical politics - we have seen that we need community that has an articulated place for each person.
+The alternative doesn't work.

 Take care, my friend.
+Hope to see you soon.